gsoft-inc/wl-web-configs/docs/swc/default.md

 - Minification

-## Target environment
+### Target environment

 - ESM
-- ESNext
+- ECMAScript features matching the provided `browsers`

+## A note about Rspack

+Somewhere in 2024, [we expect to migrate from webpack to Rspack](../webpack/default.md#a-note-about-rspack).
+Once the migration is completed, the SWC [development](configure-dev.md) and [production](configure-build.md) configurations will not be required anymore as [Rspack](https://www.rspack.dev/) offers out of the box support for [React](https://react.dev/) and [TypeScript](https://www.typescriptlang.org/).

+Still, the [Jest configuration](configure-jest.md) will continue to be available as there is no integration between Rspack and [Jest](https://jestjs.io/).

 ## Getting started

-To get started, follow the quick start guide to configure SWC for either a [development environment](configure-dev.md), a [production environment](configure-build.md) or to run [Jest environment](configure-jest.md).
+To get started, follow the quick start guide to configure SWC for either a [development environment](configure-dev.md), a [production environment](configure-build.md) or to run [Jest tests](configure-jest.md).